botsarefuture/mielenosoitukset_fi/README.md

 # Mielenosoitukset.fi

 Mielenosoitukset.fi is an open-source platform for discovering and submitting demonstrations in Finland.
 Users can browse upcoming events, submit new demonstrations, and administrators can manage and approve submissions.
+The project is actively maintained and welcomes new contributors — see the Contributing section below for how to help.

 ---